 Overview of Conjunctival and Scleral Disorders

-The conjunctiva is the membrane that lines the eyelid and loops back to cover the sclera (the tough white fiber layer covering the eye), right up to the edge of the cornea (see see Structure and Function of the Eyes).
+The conjunctiva is the membrane that lines the eyelid and loops back to cover the sclera (the tough white fiber layer covering the eye), right up to the edge of the cornea (the clear layer in front of the iris and pupil—see Structure and Function of the Eyes).
 The conjunctiva helps protect the eye by keeping small foreign objects and infection-causing microorganisms out and by contributing to the maintenance of the tear film.

-The sclera is the tough, white, outer coat of the eyeball.
+The sclera is the tough, white, outer layer of the eyeball.
 The sclera provides the eyeball with structural strength and protects against penetration and rupture.
 Rarely, the sclera becomes inflamed (scleritis).

 The episclera is a thin tissue layer overlying the sclera.
 The episclera contains tiny blood vessels that supply nutrients to the sclera.
 Sometimes the episclera becomes inflamed (episcleritis).